How to Make Authentic Sikhye at Home: Korean Recipe

 Making Sikhye: The Actual Process

-Start with 2 cups of cooked rice—day-old rice works best.
-Heat 6 cups of water to about 65-70°C (150-160°F).
-Mix in 3 tablespoons of Korean malt powder and let it steep for 30 minutes.
-The water will turn slightly cloudy and golden.
-Strain through fine mesh or cheesecloth, keeping the liquid and discarding the solids.
+Grab 2 cups of cooked rice—slightly dry works best.
+Heat 6 cups water to about 65-70°C (150-160°F).
+Stir in 3 tablespoons malt powder and let it sit for 30 minutes.
+The water will turn cloudy yellow.
+Strain it through cheesecloth, keeping the liquid.

 Getting the Details Right